What Is the Average Cost of a Home Appraisal in California?

 Welch points out that another popular upgrade product in California is cross-linked polyethylene, commonly called PEX pipe.
 “It’s almost like a rubber tubing where you can bend it around where you need it to go,” says Welch.

-“Clearly backup battery systems are on the cutting edge of add-on improvements today, those are being well-received by the market.
-In rural areas, like where I live, in the foothills, backup auxiliary electrical generators are well-received, as well,” says Ketcham.
+“Clearly, backup battery systems are on the cutting edge of add-on improvements today, and those are being well-received by the market.
+In rural areas, like where I live in the foothills, backup auxiliary electrical generators are well-received, as well,” says Ketcham.

 What negatively affects a home appraisal in California?